Coca-Cola Zero Sugar: Listed ingredients

 All versions of Coca-Cola Zero Sugar sold in various countries are based on the same flavoring formula, and all are carbonated.
 One liter of Coca-Cola Zero Sugar contains 96 mg caffeine.
 Additionally, artificial sweeteners are used.
 In the U.S., this includes aspartame and acesulfame potassium.
 However, the exact combination of sweeteners and preservatives used varies from market to market.
 Compared to Diet Coke, Coca-Cola Zero Sugar contains less caffeine, and uses acesulfame potassium and aspartame as sweeteners, while Diet Coke uses only aspartame as a sweetener.
-In addition, Coca-Cola Zero sugar contains potassium citrate unlike Diet Coke and does not use citric acid like Diet Coke.
+In addition, Coca-Cola Zero sugar contains potassium citrate, unlike Diet Coke which contains citric acid.

-Scientific studies consistently confirm aspartame and acesulfame potassium can be safely consumed.